chaitanyawaikar/coding-challenges/src/main/java/wctool/Readme.md

 ## How to run

+Currently, this project supports files specified in the path `./src/main/resources/wctool/`.

 We can use the following command which would start reading the user input `mvn clean compile exec:java`